I’ve Been to 30 Countries and These Are the Travel Mistakes I’ll Never Make Again

 While researching your upcoming trip, make sure to read up on common scams in the area.
 This is particularly important in larger cities, which tend to have higher petty crime rates.
 In my early travel days, I was suckered more times than I’d like to admit by local scams, and each time the scam was already widely documented and therefore could have been avoided.

 For example, I was told the Golden Temple was closed in Bangkok (it never closes, FYI), only to be taken to a local silk shop, and I was put on a camel at the Great Pyramids of Giza and not allowed down until I coughed up money.
 A friend recently had an experience in Budapest where a supposed transportation authority official told her she didn’t purchase the right fare and demanded payment.
 She later realized the “Tram Scam” was quite common, and the two others I mentioned are, as well.
 Simply being aware of the common scams where you’re traveling can help you avoid them.
 Of course, scams are everywhere.
-You should also be aware of these 10 summer travel scams—and take them seriously.

 Fearing solo travel (especially as a woman)